 Once you select ‘Save & Next’ on this step, your Service will be created.
 The remaining steps will automate the creation of a DataSource for your Service.
 If you already have an aggregate DataSource that will be applied (e.g. based on property), you can skip steps 2-4.

-Once you’ve selected the instances that support your Service, you can choose which datapoints should be aggregated up to the service level.
-These metrics should be your service level indicators.
-In other words, the selected metrics should be those that give you the most information about whether or not your service or application is healthy and performant.
+Once you’ve selected the instances that support your Service, you can choose which datapoints should be aggregated up to the service level, in the “Select Service Metrics” settings.
+Select the metrics that give you the most information about whether or not your service or application is healthy and performing well.

 You can perform calculations on the aggregate, service-level, data using Complex Datapoints: